jeweldacion/thinx-01_cypress/README.md

 To do:
 1. Ask devs to add unnique attributes for all actionable items(button, text fields, drop downs, etc +text that is on the page)
-2. Create data oveer api or seed through db in order to avoid test collisionn (when test work with the same data, or user use same data)
+2. Create data over api or seed through db in order to avoid test collision (when test work with the same data, or user use same data)

 Per best practices: All tests should be isolated

-Keep on Studying!!!